 What Does The Staffing Shortage Mean For Workers Comp?

-Outdated tech, not enough new talent, and the potential for an onslaught of new injured employee claims put workers' compensation in a precarious position.
+Outdated tech, not enough new talent and the potential for an onslaught of new injured employee claims puts workers' compensation in a precarious position.

 In 2021, 47 million workers quit their jobs.
 In the event that economists and the U.S. Chamber of Commerce now describe as a “Great Reshuffling,” workers search for jobs with better pay, culture, and flexibility.
 But what does the trend mean for the businesses that handle employee injury claims?